 - Place the generator as far from other camps as possible.

-- Cover your generator with a sound shield or baffle.
+- Surround your generator with a sound shield or baffle.
 Do NOT bury it to shield the noise.
 No matter how well it is filled afterwards, the hole leaves a tremendous gouge in the playa.
 Make sure that any baffle box is well ventilated as well as allowing good air intake.
 A quick online search – general and on burner specific information sites – will reveal numerous designs for DIY baffle boxes.

 - Protect the playa surface by placing your generator on a barrier such as cardboard or plywood.

 - NEVER refuel a gasoline powered generator while it is running.
 Fuel spilled on hot surfaces can easily ignite or explode.
 Allow the generator to cool completely before refueling.